creator-mindset/Netflix-Data-Analysis/README.md

 # Netflix-Data-Analysis
 This project performs Exploratory Data Analysis (EDA) on the Netflix dataset to uncover insights about content distribution, trends, and patterns using Python.

-🛠 Technologies Used
+🛠 Technologies Used:-
 Python
 Pandas
 Matplotlib
 NumPy
 Google Colab

-📂 Dataset
+📂 Dataset:-
 The dataset contains information about Netflix Movies and TV Shows including:
 Title
 Director